SFB1102/C6C/README.md

 - The Processor `FuerstinnentoSTTSMapper` can be used to match the POS-tags of the 'Fuerstinnenkorrespondez' to the corresponding STTS-tags.

 ## Processors

+### HIPKONtoSTTSMapper

+- Maps the POS-Tags from HIPKON to their corresdponding STTS-Tags.

+#### Required Input

+- Text-file of the form `POS-Tag\tSTTS-Tag` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least a FORM and POS attribute.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.
+- CSV-File with tokens that still don't have an STTS-Tag and their exact location.
+- List of rules which effectively were used during the mapping.

+### addmissingSTTStoHIPKON

+- Maps the POS-Tags of the remaining tokens after processing with the HIPKONtoSTTSMapper to their corresponding STTS-Tags.

+#### Required Input

+- CSV-File of the form `Token\tFilename\tSent_id\tTok_id\tSTTS-Tag` that contains the STTS-Tags of the remaining tokens.
+- Doc-object that contains the tokens.

+#### Output

+- Doc-Object where all tokens have an XPOS attribute with their STTS-Tag.

+### HiTStoSTTSMapper

+- Maps the HiTS-Tags from ReM to their corresponding STTS-Tags.

+#### Required Input

+- CSV-File of the form `POS-Tag\tPOSLEMMA-Tag\tCount\tCandidates\tSTTS-Tag\tRemarks` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least ID, FORM, POS, POS_GEN and PUNC attributes.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.

+### ANSELMtoSTTSMapper

+- Maps the POS-Tags from Anselm to their corresponding STTS-Tags.

+#### Required Input

+- CSV-File of the form `POS-Tag\tSTTS-Tag` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least a POS attribute.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.

+### ReFHiTStoSTTSMapper

+- Maps the HiTS-Tags from ReF.BO to their corresponding STTS-Tags.

+#### Required Input

+- CSV-File of the form `POS-Tag\tPOSLEMMA-Tag\tSTTS-Tag` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least ID, FORM, POS and POS_LEMMA attributes.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.

+### MercuriusToSTTSMapper

+- Maps the POS-Tags from Mercurius to their corresponding STTS-Tags.

+#### Required Input

+- CSV-file of the form `POS-Tag\tSTTS-Tag\tComments` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least ID, FORM and POS attributes.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.

+### ReFUPToSTTSMapper

+- Maps the POS-Tags from ReF.UP to their corresponding STTS-Tags.

+#### Required Input

+- CSV-file of the form `POS-Tag\tSTTS-Tag` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least ID, FORM and POS attributes.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.

+### FuerstinnentoSTTSMapper

+- Maps the POS-Tags from Fuerstinnenkorrespondenz to their corresponding STTS-Tags.

+#### Required Input

+- CSV-file of the form `POS-Tag\tSTTS-Tag` that contains the rules for the mapping.
+- Doc-Object that contains tokens that have at least a POS and LEMMA attribute.

+#### Output

+- Doc-Object that contains tokens with added XPOS attribute for the STTS-Tags.

+### VirgelMapper

+- Maps all Virgel (token of the form "/") in a document to the XPOS-Tag "$(".

+#### Required Input

+- Doc-Object that contains tokens that have at least a FORM attribute.

+#### Output

+- Doc-Object that contains tokens with updated XPOS-Tag for Virgel.

+### PronominalAdverbMapper

+- Maps all Pronominal Adverbs with XPOS-tag "PROAV" to the XPOS-Tag "PAV".

+#### Required Input

+- Doc-Object that contains tokens that have at least an XPOS attribute.

+#### Output

+- Doc-Object that contains tokens with updated XPOS-Tag for Pronominal adverbs.

+### ReFUPCoding

+- Corrects the coding of "ß" in ReF.UP.

+#### Required Input

+- Doc-Object that contains tokens that have at least a FORM attribute.

+#### Output

+- Doc-Object that contains tokens with updatet coding.

+### BracketRemover

+- Removes all forms of brackets from the tokens (except of punctuation-token).

+#### Required Input

+- Doc-Object that contains tokens that have at least a FORM attribute.

+#### Output

+- Doc-Object that contains tokens without brackets in their word form.

 ## Exporters